2024–25 South Pacific cyclone season: Seasonal summary

-Early season activity
+Three systems active on 25 February: Cyclone Alfred (left), Cyclone Seru (centre), and Cyclone Rae (right).

 The season began abnormally late, the first system of the season, Tropical Depression 01F formed in late December.
 The storm eventually made landfall in Fiji and dissipated during the last few days of the year.
 Tropical Disturbances 02F and 03F were designated on 31 December and 5 January respectively, both stayed out to sea moving southeastwards before both dissipating 3 days later.

-Three systems active on 25 February: Cyclone Alfred (left), Cyclone Seru (centre), and Cyclone Rae (right).

 The first named storm of the season, Tropical Cyclone Pita formed on 9 January.
 The storm dropped heavy rains that resulted in flooding across Samoa and Fiji, isolated flooding occurred in the latter nation including the collapse of a bridge.

-Peak season activity

 After a long pause in activity, two Tropical Depressions (05F and 07F) were monitored in early and mid-February.
 06F however failed to reach Tropical Depression status.
 Tropical Depression 08F were monitored later that month.
 On 22 February Tropical Cyclone Rae developed passing just east of Fiji.
 On 23 February, the Fiji Meteorological Service named Tropical Cyclone Rae.
 Rae peaked on 25 February with winds of 110km/h and 975 hpa.
 A few days later on 24 February, Tropical Cyclone Seru formed.
 Seru peaked with 110km/h and 980 hpa on 25 February.
 Rae turned post-tropical on 26 February and Seru degenerated into a remnant low on 1 March, respectively.

-Late season activity

 After a second, even more significant lull in activity, Tropical Cyclone Tam was named on 14 April by the Fiji Meteorological Service.
 It intensified into a deep subtropical cyclone by 16 April, bringing severe weather to northern New Zealand and causing 5 deaths in New South Wales in Australia.

 Systems

 Tropical Depression 01F

 On 28 December, A disturbance Formed near Fiji, designated as Tropical Disturbance 01F by the FMS.
 Soon.
-01F strengthed, and then the FMS upgraded it into a tropical depression.
+01F strengthened, and then the FMS upgraded it into a tropical depression.
 It then went over Fiji with tropical storm-force winds.
 Soon on 30 December, it dissipated.
 It's max winds were 60mph.
 It didn't cause damage, and no deaths were reported.